wolfmanjm/kivy-smoothie-host/README.md

 ### Raspbian/Debian Stretch/Buster on RPI (NOT rpi4b)

-Note the latest version is Bullseye and does not work on the official touch screen so use Buster
+Note the latest version is Bullseye and does not work on the official touch screen so use Buster. (see below if you must use Bullseye).

 (Tested on RPI3a+ and 3b+, genuine RPI 7" multitouch screen and external HDMI LCD monitor).

 (This may work on older RPI versions but is not tested, please read this https://www.raspberrypi.org/documentation/hardware/display/legacy.md).

-Install the latest raspbian stretch/buster/bullseye lite...
+Install the latest raspbian stretch/buster lite...
 (No XWindows) eg http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2019-04-09/2019-04-08-raspbian-stretch-lite.zip

 Or you can also create an image for your raspi using the raspi imager from here. https://www.raspberrypi.com/software/, using the advanced menu